LeandroTheDev/project_factions/README.md

 # Factions Economy
 Singeplayer Compatibility: Yes

-Shop Forked from [Server Points](https://steamcommunity.com/sharedfiles/filedetails/?id=2823055977&searchtext=Server+Points), Trade system to the game, including Loot Boxes
+Add a new shop system, forked from [Server Points](https://steamcommunity.com/sharedfiles/filedetails/?id=2823055977&searchtext=Server+Points), and a Global Trade system, includes Loot Boxes and farm economy system by exploring and local farming vegetables/fruits.

 - Shop UI
-- Trade UI
+- Trade UI - To do
 - Lootboxes
-- Economy coin that can be returned to get points for the shop and trade
+- Economy currency that can be returned to get points for the shop and trade
 - Sell vegetables/fruits
-- Scrap Weapons to earn the stackable scrap (bigger the scrap the more economy coin you will earn)
+- Scrap Weapons to earn the stackable scrap (bigger the scrap the more economy currency you will earn)

 # Factions Plus
 Singeplayer Compatibility: Yes

-Add new features and adjustments for playing with Factions Mode, require the Factions Economy
+Add new features and adjustments for playing in any anarchy/infinite server.

-- Increase crop grow speed
 - Reduced seed drop by crops
+- Reduced water need for fully crop
-- Connections/Disconnections/Death player messages events
+- Connections/Disconnections/Death player messages events (Multiplayer only)
-- Random hordes
-- Special hordes for special locations (Lua/HordeSpecialPositions.ini)
-### UTILS
-- Craftable long sticks (with planks)
+- Weekly turn off and on water and electric
+- Reset world start age making food and itens not spawn as rotten or broken

 # Safehouse Plus
 Singeplayer Compatibility: No, the same reason as Factions doesn't have the singeplayer compatibility